-Applications that are hand-delivered by applicants, applicant couriers, by overnight/express mail couriers, or other representatives of the applicant must be received on, or before, the due date listed in the Overview and in this section.
-These applications must be delivered between the hours of 8:00 a.m. and 4:30 p.m., ET, Monday through Friday (excluding federal holidays).
-Applications should be delivered to the address provided in Section IV.7.Other Submission Requirements.
+Hand-delivered applications must be received on, or before, the due date listed in the Overview and in this section.
+These applications must be delivered between the hours of 8:00 am ET and 4:30 pm ET Monday through Friday (excluding federal holidays).

+Applications should be delivered to the address provided in Section IV.7.
+Other Submission Requirements.